armada-alliance/cardano-heartbeat/docs/backup.md

 A better question to ask is when.
 Anything could go wrong and if it impacts your pool it's a big deal.
 You gotta be ready to deal with it as quickly as possible given the circumstances at hand.
 Your next block is in 1 hour and you just lost your core node, GO!

+***What types of disruptions can cause emergencies?***

+- Natural Disaster

+- War or Terrorism

+- Civil Disruption or unrest

+- Accidents or human error

+- Cyber Attacks

+***What are the most important points of failure to an SPO?***

+1. Power
+2. Internet outages
+3. Network
+4. Critical operational Data, secret keys, and files
+5. Human error

 ### What is a 3-2-1 Backup Plan?

 Simple: 3 copies of all your stuff where 2 copies are on two different media types and one copy is completely offsite.
+This 3-2-1 backup plan is a great way to keep your Stake Pool and its essential data safe.

 ### Why Do I Need A Plan?